 Skip to Content

-Always bear in mind, rental experts point out that you should be spending nothing but 30% of your gross income on rent yearly.
-That is your gross income or your income before taxes and other deductions, not your take-home pay.
-So, for example, if you make $40,000 per year from all sources of income, your ideal maximum rent amount is $1,000 per month.
-Assuredly, this is a streamlined style to figuring out how much rent you can bear.
-There are always other expenses that have to be prioritized.
+In general, rental experts propose that you should be spending no more than 30% of your gross income on rent each year.
+That is your gross income before taxes and other expenses, not your take-home pay.
+For illustration, if you earn $40,000 annually from all sources of income, your optimal maximum rent amount is $1,000 monthly.

-Of course, how much you think you can afford to pay is only one half of the equation.
-When asking for a rental home, property management companies and landlords could have different ideas about what embodies a desirable tenant.
-Despite the fact that that you can afford the advertised rental rate, a number of property managers or landlords could still hesitate to offer you a lease for other reasons.
-Qualification criteria may include things such as past credit history, and whether or not you own pets.
+Unquestionably, how much you assume you can afford to pay is only one-half of the picture.
+When applying for a rental home, different property management companies and landlords may have differing views on what makes an acceptable tenant.
+Even if you can demonstrate that you can afford the advertised rental rate, some property managers or landlords may be reluctant to offer you a lease for a variety of factors.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.